-The minimum level of use of PPVC shall be 65% of the total super-structural floor area of (a) the building or the component of the building that is a residential (non-landed) building, or (b) the building, or the aggregate of the component of the building that is a hotel building and the component of the building that is a residential (non-landed) building, as the case may be.
+The coverage of PPVC adoption shall be computed based on the total super-structural floor area of the building.
 Total super-structural floor area refers to the total constructed floor area of the building consisting of the ground floor and all floors above the ground floor, but excluding any floor area constructed for use as a roof or car park.
 Where applicable, the super-structural floor area shall also exclude:

 - (a) environmental deck

 - (b) void deck (for public housing projects)

 - (c) swimming pool

-- (d) landscaped areas
+- (d) landscaped areas including sky terrace

 - (e) hotel lobby

-5.1 Definition
+4.1 Definition